DDT5/scrt-rng/README.md

 Scrt-RNG's solution is to crowdsource entropy.
 Every transaction with Scrt-RNG changes the seed stored in the contract, which is used to generate  random numbers.
 Therefore, Scrt-RNG becomes more secure the more it is used [^fn1].
 For example, if there are 10 interactions with the RNG every second, an attack likely needs to be performed within a 0.1-second window.
 As a result, there is a good reason for other applications to use Scrt-RNG, instead of building a similar logic within their own contracts or creating duplicates of this contract.

 Scrt-RNG's implementation of crowdsourcing entropy is only possible on a computationally private blockchain such as Secret Network, as it has three important features:
 - Contract storage is encrypted, so the seed is not visible to any entity except the contract itself.
-This is critical for securty of the RNG
+This is critical for security of the RNG
 - Users' entropy inputs are not visible to others.
-In a transparent blockchain, even if the seed is somehow concealed, an attacker can derive the current contract seed by inputting the exact sequence of entropy inputs up to the present state.
+In a transparent blockchain, even if the seed is somehow concealed, an attacker can derive the current contract seed by inputting the entropy inputs in the exact sequence up to the present state.
 This is not possible on Secret Network as entropy inputs are encrypted
-- RN outputs are transmitted back to the user in an encrypted form, so no one can see the RN that was used.
+- RN outputs are transmitted back to the user in an encrypted form, so no one can see the RN that was generated.
 This is an important feature given the goal of private randomness

 [^fn1]: Specifically, security increases as the average number of handle transactions per block increases